tango-controls/tango-doc/source/tutorials-and-howtos/how-tos/how-to-start-device-server.rst

 .. note:: To configure device servers with Astor, you will need Starter
 	installed and running on the host you want to start your device server on.
+	Device server should be available in paths configured for the Starter.

 In Astor go to the host control panel and click :guilabel:`Start New` button in the top left corner.
 If you want just to start an existing device server